 Asako Higurashi, ALLEX Fellow

-Asako Higurashi is the latest of a series of ALLEX Fellow who join UMF to both take courses and teach Japanese.
-Building on her coursework in English Language Learners, Asako conducted an independent study project focusing on the reduction of a foreign accent.
-As a native Japanese speaker and instructor of Japanese at UMF, Askao has been "interested in finding strategies and techniques for helping native Japanese speakers improve their pronunciation in English.
-As little attention has been given to pronunciation when teaching English in Japan, Japanese learners tend to have great difficulty with correct pronunciation.
-I examined some of the characteristic phonetic differences between Japanese and English [to understand] how the pronunciation errors will occur for Japanese learners of English, [and propose] effective teaching strategies for accent reduction for Japanese learners and instructors."
+As UMF’s ALLEX Fellow, Asako Higurashi teaches Japanese while taking advanced courses towards her graduate work.
+Building on a course she took in English Language Learners at UMF, Asako conducted an independent study project that focused on the reduction of foreign accents when speaking English.
+A native Japanese speaker and language instructor, Askao has been "interested in identifying strategies and techniques for helping native Japanese speakers improve their pronunciation in English.
+As little attention has been given to pronunciation when teaching English in Japan, Japanese students tend to have difficulty with correct pronunciation."
+Through her research, Asako analyzed phonetic differences between Japanese and English to identify how pronunciation errors occur and propose teaching strategies for accent reduction among Japanese learners and instructors.

 Aislinn Forbes, '19